SomberSulphur/SomberSulphur/README.md

 ## I'm a Freelance Software Developer

-- 👨‍💻 I’m currently working on machine learning and data mining projects using python.
+- 👨‍💻 I’m currently working on a multipurpose discord bot named Atomic.
-- 📚 Learning everything about Frontend and Backend technologies 😅
+- 📚 Learning everything about Frontend and Backend technologies 😅 (it's a pain, kill me)
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.

 ---